izabvla/smart-garage/README.md

 - **Temperature monitoring with the GY-521 module**

-    Garages are often in need of some sort of temperature regulation and monitoring method, as they are often used for storage purposes.
-Items like record vinyls, oil paintings, computer servers, all require a certain temperature to perform best.
     Using the GY-521 accelerometer to measure temperature in Celsius, and then sending the data to an Adafruit feed, users can readily monitor the current temperature inside their garage.
 In future improvements, a heater or a fan can be connected for remote control and automation by setting up minimum and maximum temperature values, and controlling the heater and fan accordingly to adjust the temperature.

 - **Garage door remote opening and closing with the KY-036 touch metal sensor**